-The Collapse of Church Rock Dam: An American Tragedy and its Worst Nuclear Accident
+The Collapse of Church Rock Dam: An American Tragedy Its Worst and Least Known Nuclear Accident

 1979 Church Rock Disaster

 Thirty-four years to the day and hour after the first atomic bomb test in 1945, a sound similar to a clap of thunder echoed through the eastern part of the Navajo Nation, near Church Rock, New Mexico.
 On the morning of July 16, 1979, neighbors and mill workers awoke to the collapse of the huge earthen dam at the United Nuclear Corporation's Church Rock uranium mill.
 The accident released 1,000 tons of radioactive mill tailings, radium laced sandy debris left over from the extraction and concentration of uranium, and 93 million gallons of acidic and radioactive wastewater into a deeply cut creek that flowed into the Rio Puerco River.
 The waste flowed downstream at least 80 miles through the arid, rocky landscape reaching as far as Chambers, Arizona.
 Most people are unaware that the third-largest nuclear disaster in world history occurred in New Mexico.

 Less than four months after the Three Mile Island nuclear reactor meltdown in April of 1979, three times as much radiation was released when the dam was breached at Church Rock dumping almost 100 million gallons of radioactive sludge into an arroyo that emptied in to the Puerco River.
 Unlike the Three Mile Island accident earlier that year the Church Rock accident didn't make the national or international news.
 For Church Rock residents there was no state of emergency, no evacuation, and limited alternative water supplies.
 The spill was a result of poor oversight, poor siting, and poor construction setting an example of the types of problems that occur at uranium mines and mills.